|Ride Together...It's What We Do!|

 - Fall passes are active when students receive their passes in August through January 30.

-*Families with a full school year ORCA pass may keep it during the summer at no additional cost, if they renew the service for the full following year.
+*Families with a Lakeside ORCA pass may keep it during the summer at no additional cost, if they renew the service for the full following year.
 Those passes can be used for Lakeside Summer School Programs (register through the Summer School office), and anywhere else ORCA passes are accepted.
-Otherwise, passes must be returned to the Lakeside business office by the last day of school to avoid the $50 lost card charge.

 Once a route is set between Lakeside and Metro, changes cannot be made.
 Requests for changes are reviewed each December for implementation in the following academic year.
 Route-specific information and maps are located to the right.